BlinkTagInc/gtfs-to-html/www/docs/quick-start.md

 Please also note the config file `config-dev.json` which is used in this launch configuration.
 You can create this file based on `config-sample.json`, it will be ignored by Git by default.
 Be aware to set the `sqlitePath` to a valid file path (e.g. `./input/agency.sqlite`) in order to use this setup.

-When you run this configuration, it will trigger the `tsup` build by using the former created task `build-gtfs-to-html` at first.
+When you run this configuration, it will trigger the `tsdown` build by using the former created task `build-gtfs-to-html` at first.
 After the build succeeded, `load-gtfs-to-html` is executed to import the data into the local SQLite database for the development server.

 Once the development server is running, you can access it as described above.
 Additionally, you can set your breakpoints in the TypeScript code for debugging.